 Library-licensed material expands the amount of materials available for higher-level coursework and complements other OER materials.
+Use permalinks for library-licensed materials in your classroom (rather than providing a digital file) in order to avoid copyright infringement.
 If you are interested in browsing our immense online collection for course materials, here are a couple of our search tools:

-The CSM Library is committed to developing open and affordable solutions that will ease the burden of textbook costs.
-Affordable course materials are going to be more important to students than ever.
+The CSM Library is committed to open and affordable solutions that will ease the burden of textbook costs.

 Open educational resources (OER) are freely-accessible, openly licensed textbooks, media, and other digital assets that are useful for teaching and learning.
 OER can be reused, customized, and widely shared by others.
 Our top suggestions for open textbooks include: